mathieu-benoit/acm-workshop/content/host-project/set-up-host-project-git-repo.md

     --sync-name root-sync \
     --sync-namespace config-management-system
 ```
-Wait and re-run this command above until you see `"status": "SYNCED"` for this `RootSync`.
+Wait and re-run this command above until you see `"status": "SYNCED"`.
 All the `managed_resources` listed should have `STATUS: Current` as well.